Rebuilding the Collins 51J Series Receivers

 Circuit and Design Description

 In late 1950, the 51J-3/R-388/URR was introduced, featuring an 18 tube circuit (adding a voltage regulator 0A2 and VFO buffer 6BA6,) a new version of the PTO (70E-15) and eliminating the fixed 300 ohm Z antenna input (by removing the primary winding on the antenna coils) and redesigning the antenna input to a more flexible design utilizing an Antenna Trim control.
 This revision was probably at the request of the Signal Corps, who wanted to use the new version of the receiver for their RTTY installations but found old 51J antenna requirements of a fairly Hi-Z, "fixed" (non-adjustable) 300 ohm antenna input impedance difficult to work with since most of the Army installations used either 75 ohm Z dipoles or 50 Z ohm (or less) vertical whip antennas.
-The new upgraded receiver was designated as the R-388/URR and it was built from 1950 through about 1954 in relatively large quantities.
+The new upgraded receiver was designated as the R-388/URR (when going to the Signal Corps) and it was built from 1950 through about 1954 in relatively large quantities.
 There were also later contracts for 1955, 1956, 1957 and 1962 but these later contract quantities only total about 1000 receivers.
 From 1950 through 1962 at least 12,000 R-388/URR receivers were produced (the actual total may be somewhat higher.)
 All contracts were built by Collins Radio Company although in the early 1950s Hallicrafters supplied a special cabinet (along with a manual) that was utilized by the Navy for some of it's R-388 installations.
-Most of the early U.S. Navy R-388/URR receivers were designated as AN/URR-23A and this set-up included the R-388 installed in a Collins table cabinet (designated as CY-1235/U) and a Collins 270G-3 speaker (designated as LS-199/U.) Additionally, the USAF had Raytheon supply them with a few receivers that were designated AF-30 and were used for backscatter ionospheric purposes.
-These R-388s had blue panel and lacked grab handles.
-The largest contract quantities for R-388 receivers are from 1951, 1952 and 1953 with these receivers being the most commonly encountered today.
+Some of the U.S. Navy R-388/URR receivers were designated as AN/URR-23-A (but possibly tagged as 51J-3) and this set-up included the receiver installed in a Collins table cabinet (designated as CY-1235/U) and a Collins 270G-3 speaker (designated as LS-199/U.) Additionally, the USAF had Raytheon supply them with a few receivers that were designated AF-30 and were used for backscatter ionospheric purposes.
+These USAF receivers had blue panel and lacked grab handles.
+The largest contract quantities for R-388/URR receivers are from 1951, 1952 and 1953 with these receivers being the most commonly encountered today.

 In 1955, the 51J-4, with 19 tubes and three mechanical filters (1.4kc, 3.1kc and 6.0kc actual bandwidth,) became available and was offered up to about 1964.
 The 51J-4 was to be the ultimate evolution of the 51J Series.
 Collins had recently developed the mechanical filter that provided an IF passband that was defined with steep skirts and a flat top that resulted in superior selectivity.
 Interference from adjacent frequency signals would just disappear as the IF passband was narrowed as more selective mechanical filters were switched in.
 As HF band congestion increased, so did the need for a more and more selective receiver.
 The 51J-4 added a fourth stage of IF amplification to compensate for the insertion loss of the mechanical filters.
 It will be noted when inspecting a 51J-4 chassis that there is a Mechanical Filter Assembly that is mounted to the chassis.
 Under the MF Assembly, the chassis is punched for the R-388 type of IF construction and has the silk-screened nomenclature for the R-388 also.
 The addition of the MF Assembly Unit includes two 6BA6 tubes mounted on top of the unit that actually amplify the input and output of the selected mechanical filter thus bringing the total number of IF amplifiers to four although there are only three "fixed-tuned IF amplifiers."
 The mechanical filter selector switch shaft has a chrome level that is placed behind the BFO knob.
 The factory 51J-4 receivers will have the MF bandwidth silk screened on the front panel as 1KC, 3KC and 6KC.